H.R.5079 - DHS Field Engagement Accountability Act115th Congress (2017-2018)

 DHS Field Engagement Accountability Act

 (Sec.
-2) This bill amends the Homeland Security Act of 2002 to direct the Department of Homeland Security (DHS) to develop and update at least once every five years a strategy for DHS engagement with fusion centers.
+2) This bill amends the Homeland Security Act of 2002 to direct the Department of Homeland Security (DHS) to develop or update not less frequently than once every five years a strategy for DHS engagement with fusion centers.
 The term "fusion center" means a collaborative effort of two or more government agencies that combines resources, expertise, or information to maximize the ability of such agencies to detect, prevent, investigate, apprehend, and respond to criminal or terrorist activity.
 Such strategy shall include: (1) specific goals and objectives for sharing information and engaging with fusion centers, (2) performance metrics for measuring success in achieving such goals and objectives, and (3) a five-year plan for continued engagement with fusion centers.